Red-eared Slider

 Biology & Spread

-Red-eared sliders are the most commonly exported turtle species and are sold as hatchlings measuring over four inches in length.
+Red-eared Sliders are the most commonly exported turtle species and are sold as hatchlings, measuring over four inches in length.
 Adult sliders can reach lengths of up to 30 cm (12 in), and unsuspecting owners are rarely prepared to continue maintaining them in captivity at this size, which often leads to intentional release into the environment.
 This action is detrimental to native ecosystems and is illegal in Pennsylvania.
+Red-eared Sliders are also long-lived, reaching ages of up to 40 years in captivity.

 Habitat

-basking on rocks, logs, vegetation masses, and on banks.
-They prefer quiet or slow-moving waters such as ponds and wetlands and can tolerate brackish and fairly polluted waters.
-They are also able to hibernate over the winter to survive the cold-water temperatures.
+The Red-eared Slider is a hardy turtle that can flourish in many kinds of habitats.
+It is frequently seen basking on rocks, logs, vegetation masses, and banks.
+It prefers quiet or slow-moving waters such as ponds and wetlands and can tolerate brackish and fairly polluted waters.
+It is also able to hibernate over the winter to survive the cold-water temperatures.

 Impacts